ElektraInitiative/PermaplanT/doc/architecture/12glossary.md

   Means the ability to use a feature without Internet connection, i.e., without calling REST APIs.
 - canvas:
   The main and middle part of the screen which provides the planning/drawing functionality.
-- elements (of a map in a layer):
-  Can be drawn or added to the map via drag and drop.
-  They have _attributes_.
 - canvas context:
   - canvas node elements i.e. HTML representation of rectangle, circle, etc. on the canvas
 - map context: